Operational Governance Can Elevate Your Operations

 - Employ Criteria: For any decision, identify the decision making criteria.
 This will remove subjectivity and personal bias, and provide appropriate parameters for decision making.

-It is helpful, especially in highly emotional areas of conflict, to employ the use of an experienced outside consultant to facilitate discussions and agreement on how decisions will be made, and by whom.
+It is helpful, especially in highly emotional areas of conflict, to employ the use of an experienced outside consultant.
+To that end, we can facilitate discussions and agreement on how decisions will be made, and by whom.